-The period saw the beginning of widespread pollution of land, air, and water as factories pumped out smoke, effluents, and other waste products.
+The period saw the beginning of widespread pollution of land, air and water as factories pumped out smoke, effluents and other waste products.
 Meanwhile, urban areas began to grow fast, adding to the environmental problems.

-As the numbers of humans expanded rapidly, species of animals, fish, birds, and plants began to decline.
-New evidence suggests that by the mid-nineteenth century the burning of coal to power the industries that were spreading across Europe and the United States had already begun to nudge global temperatures upwards.
+As the numbers of humans expanded rapidly, many species of animals, fish, birds, and plants began to decline.
+New evidence suggests that by the mid-19th century the burning of coal to power the industries that were spreading across Europe and the United States had already begun to nudge global temperatures upwards.

 The Anthropocene today

 Humans have likely used more energy since 1900 than in all of the preceding human history combined.
 By the end of the 20th century a scientific consensus emerged that, primarily due to the burning of fossil fuels, global warming of the atmosphere was taking place at an accelerating rate.